yook00627/advanced-css-course/README.md

 ### Q12: How do I get my certificate of completion?

 **A:** A certificate of completion is provided by Udemy after you complete 100% of the course.
 After completing the course, just click on the small trophy icon on the course overview page.
 If you want to change your name on the certificate, please [contact the Udemy support team](https://support.udemy.com/hc/en-us).

+# Comment

+This project is a couse in Udemy Course Link: <https://www.udemy.com/advanced-css-and-sass/learn/v4/overview>

+This project is created by Jonas Schmedtmann